Table of Contents

 Blockchain Nodes

 In simple terms, every participant in a blockchain network is a node.
 Nodes are valuable because blockchain is a decentralized network without a central authority.
-There are several types of nodes, including full nodes, pruned full nodes, archival full nodes, controller nodes, and lightweight nodes.

 Full Nodes: Act as servers in the decentralized network, maintaining consensus and verifying transactions.
 They store a copy of the entire blockchain.